-Releasing a report is another great way to attract the attention of media and entice them to writer about your findings.
-Of course, you want to consider not only the quality of the information but also what the findings identify.
+Releasing a report is another great way to attract the attention of media and entice them to write about your findings.
+Of course, you want to consider not only the quality of the information but also what the findings identified.
 Is it a breakthrough?
 Does it reaffirm an existing belief and build upon it?
 Be mindful of what you’re asking and how you want to present it.
 Take into consideration the outlet you’re pitching and how your findings/data tie into their voice and readership.

 Product Roundups/Gift Guides

 Although it’s a battle in the consumer space, pitching a product for a roundup or gift guide is a quick, easy way to get your product featured and position it within the minds of consumers.
 This pitch tends to lean more heavily on timeliness and less on data or the story behind the product.
-Many media professionals will even list, or post, about their upcoming gift guides to help brands’ plan in advance of the season.
+Many media professionals will even list, or post, about their upcoming gift guides to help brands plan in advance of the season.
 Be aware, though, many journalists voice their displeasure with gift guides, and you want to make sure to do your research before contacting them.

 Ways to Enhance Newsworthiness

-Aside from sharing news that journalists want to read, you can also provide an even more unique approach to getting your story told and securing coverage ahead of the scheduled release.
+Aside from sharing the news that journalists want to read, you can also provide an even more unique approach to getting your story told and securing coverage ahead of the scheduled release.
 See below for two options that will help you get a leg up on the news cycle and provide journalists with information in a more timely manner.

-This type of story can be have a MAJOR impact on brands and brand awareness, but it must be met with caution.
+This type of story can have a MAJOR impact on brands and brand awareness, but it must be met with caution.
 Michelle Garrett recently shared her thoughts on landing an exclusive and the main takeaway: have a relationship, first.
 Don’t expect to pitch a journalist at TechCrunch or NY Times an exclusive, and have it published, if you’ve never spoken.
 Yes, there are certainly cases where you’re the next unicorn releasing an ICO in the Blockchain space, but realistically be smart about WHO and HOW you pitch this type of story.